SaraFishburn/lease_connect_api/README.md

 - Netlify: Netlify will be used to deploy the front-end of Lease Connect.
 It is a serverless and cloud-based hosting platform, and is best used for front-end deployment.

-- Cloudinary: Cloudinary will be used to store all media that can be uploaded onto the application.
-Cloudinary offers a cloud-based solution to handling images and videos at any scale.

 #### Back End
+- Rails: Ruby on Rails will be used to build the back-end of Lease Connect.
+It is a server-side web application framework.

+- PostgreSQL: PostgreSQL will be the database system that will be used for Lease Connect.
+It is a powerful, object-relational database system that can be used to store data for both web and mobile applications.

 - Heroku: Heroku will be used to deploy the back-end of Lease Connect.
 Heroku is a serverless and cloud-based hosting platform, and offers scalability and security to developers.

-- PostgreSQL: PostgreSQL will be the database system that will be used for Lease Connect.
-It is a powerful, object-relational database system that can be used to store data for both web and mobile applications.

-- Rails: Ruby on Rails will be used to build the back-end of Lease Connect.
-It is a server-side web application framework.
+#### External API
+- Cloudinary: Cloudinary will be used to store all media that can be uploaded onto the application.
+Cloudinary offers a cloud-based solution to handling images and videos at any scale.

 ## Dataflow Diagram